 this recipe of chole has spicy flavors. this is my mom’s recipe of chole and unlike other versions of chole recipes posted on the blog, this one has a homely taste and flavor. it does not taste like the restaurant or dhaba versions but taste very good. if you are looking for restaurants versions of chole recipe then you can also check punjabi chole and amritsari chole recipe to go along with bhature.

 even the bhature size and flavor varies from restaurants to restaurants. the bhature should ideally be less oily and should puff fully. they should ideally be eaten hot and fresh. if you parcel the bhature from a restaurant then you won’t get the real taste as they become limp and dense.

-i always make the bhatura recipes which are already posted on the blog. bhatura made with wheat flour (step by step recipe) and quick aloo bhatura (step by step recipe) or this easy bhatura recipe (step by step recipe). i have not yet tried making any other version of bhatura as these work best for me always.
+i always make the bhatura recipes which are already posted on the blog. bhatura made with wheat flour (step by step recipe) and quick aloo bhatura (step by step recipe) or this easy bhatura recipe (step by step recipe) or this quick bread bhatura recipe. i have not yet tried making any other version of bhatura as these work best for me always.

 along with chole bhature serve the sliced onions, green chilies and lemon wedges. this a very filing dish and you might feel like having a short nap after eating it. ideal for weekends or holiday time.

 the chole have to be cooked fully. they should not be just cooked or al dente, they way they are served in many restaurants. they should be soft when cooked and melt in your mouth. however, care should be taken that they should not be over cooked or become mushy.

 - 1 cup dried small chickpeas or regular chickpeas/chole/safed chana (canned chickpeas can also be used) or 1.5 cups regular dried chickpeas.